-Geometry - This test will consist of questions over triangles, parallel lines, polygons, quadrilaterals, circles, inductive and deductive reasoning.
+The test will measure geometrical knowledge such as angle measures, geometry of polygons, perimeter, area, and volume, transversals and parallel lines, quadrilaterals, circles, geometric transformations, deductive reasoning, surface area, and volume.
 Calculators approved by ACT may be used.

 Oklahoma History -This test will cover Oklahoma history since statehood as well as the state Indian movements.